t1ffanyc/rtbf/README.md

 ### Changes Made for Our Submision

-The files that we edited to test out both the default CNN on emg2qwerty as well as experiment with RNN, RNN+CNN, and CNN+Transformer hybrid architectures include `emg2qwery/lightning.py`, `emg2qwery/modules.py`, and new config files to easily train and test any of the new models under `config/model/`.
+The files that we edited to test out both the default CNN on emg2qwerty as well as experiment with RNN, RNN+CNN, and CNN+Transformer hybrid architectures include `emg2qwery/lightning.py`, `emg2qwery/modules.py`, and new config files to easily train and test any of the new models under `config/model/`, along with  `emg2qwery/transforms.py` for our various pre and post-processing experiments.
 We have also updated the .ipynb Colab notebook with some, though by no means all, of our training and testing records.

 To train the default CNN model in the Colab notebook:
 ```